Teamlizer/root/coding-convention.md

 # Coding Convention
 We use following guidelines to make our code consistent, so review code process and communication become comfortable.
-Then, please ensure to follow these styleguide up on programming language.
+Then, please ensure to follow these styleguides up on programming language.

 ## Git
 - [https://github.com/agis/git-style-guide](https://github.com/agis/git-style-guide)